koraykupe/symfony-simple-blog/readme.md

 - Annotations are used for Doctrine, Routes, Forms and Validations.
 - Login mechanism is based on Symfony sessions.
 It may not be enough for a real authentication system.
 - Bootstrap 4 is used in general layout
-- No unit tests are written because it was not a requirement
+- No unit tests yet
 - Navigation menu items could be shown/hidden by user status.
 I didn’t spend time on that.
 - Flash sessions are used for most error/success messages
 - UserRepository has 2 custom methods to make Doctrine actions are more developer friendly